angristan/awesome-stars/README.md

 ## Swift

+- [EthanLipnik/Blobmorphism](https://github.com/EthanLipnik/Blobmorphism) - Blobmorphism is a brand new design language I've created to break free of the material overload in iOS, built in SwiftUI.
+Everything feels smooth and fluid.
 - [toptal/gitignore.io](https://github.com/toptal/gitignore.io) - Create useful .gitignore files for your project
 - [SwiftUIX/SwiftUIX](https://github.com/SwiftUIX/SwiftUIX) - An extension to the standard SwiftUI library.
 - [superpeteblaze/ScalingCarousel](https://github.com/superpeteblaze/ScalingCarousel) - A super simple carousel view with scaling transitions written in Swift